goldenfamilyfarms/correlation-station/seefa-om/scripts/setup.md

 ## When to Run This

 ### ✅ Run Pre-Setup If:
-- First time setting up on Server-124
+- First time setting up on META
 - Added new credentials to .env
 - Changed proxy settings
 - Pulled fresh copy of repo